Vector-wise Joint Diagonalization of Almost Commuting Matrices: Numerical experiments

 \section{Numerical experiments}

 In this section, we present extensive numerical experiments to verify the efficiency and robustness of our proposed algorithms in Section \ref{sec:algorithm}.
-In Section \ref{subsec:compare H}, we test the performance of the quasi-Newton method (cf.\,Algorithm \ref{alg:precondition}) with different approximate Hessian matrices.
-Then in Section \ref{subsec:compare}, we compare the popular Jacobi algorithm and the VJD algorithm for almost commuting matrices with different dimensions, and we also investigate, both numerically and theoretically, the relations between the objective function and the commutator.
-In Section \ref{subsec:ICA}, we consider a simple application of our algorithm in independent component analysis.
-All the examples presented below are implemented using Python on a computing cluster with 128 GB RAM and 24-core 1200 MHz CPU.
+In Section \ref{subsec:compare H}, we test the performance of the approximate Newton method (cf.\,Algorithm \ref{alg:for ineq}) with the exact Riemannian Hessian and various approximate Hessian matrices.
+Then in Section \ref{subsec:compare}, we compare the Jacobi algorithm and the VJD one for almost commuting matrices in detail, and we also investigate, both numerically and theoretically, the relations between the error cost function and the magnitude of the commutator.
+In Section \ref{subsec:ICA}, we apply our algorithm to the independent component analysis (ICA) problem. \mb{All the experiments presented below are conducted using Python on a personal laptop with 16 GB RAM and 8-core 2.6 MHz CPU.
+The implementation of the JADE algorithm is based on the Python package \cite{barachant2015pyriemann}.
+The synthetic almost commuting matrices in Sections \ref{subsec:compare H} and \ref{subsec:compare} are generated by $(A,B) = (A_*, B_*) + (\Delta A, \Delta B)$, where the commuting pair $(A_*, B_*) \in {\rm F}_{\rm com}$ is sampled from the distribution $\mathbb{P}_{{\rm F}_{\rm com}}$ introduced in Section \ref{sec:stability analysis} and $(\Delta A, \Delta B) \in \sn \t \sn$ is the additive Gaussian noise with noise level $\si$, namely, $(\Delta A)_{ij}$ and $(\Delta B)_{ij}$ with $i \le j$ are i.i.d.
+Gaussian $\mc{N}(0,\si^2)$.}